This Stop Thief! review was made after playing the game seven times (three co-op, two competitive, and one One vs. Many).

 Check out the Best Cheap Co-op Board Games!

 - I was surprised when I found out that they implemented a version of that cool hand management mechanism found in games like Concordia and Raptor.
 It makes you think just a little bit harder about which card you should play each turn because you might have to wait two or more turns to get it back.

 - I really like that each investigator has his or her own deck of cards.
 They don’t make a huge difference, but they do the job of making you feel like a unique character in the game.

 - It’s pretty awesome that they’ve added all of these extra game modes.
-The original competitive mode is still the best, in my opinion, but they’re all pretty fun family-weight games.
+The original competitive mode is still the best, in my opinion, but they’re all pretty fun board games for families.

 - The app works well.
 It loads quickly, its sounds and animations help you to get into the theme, and it has a cool replay feature that lets you look back at all of the thieves’ movements.